CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 {{</notice>}}

-7. Now that you have your AuthKeys, use the following command to configure the CLI:
+7. Now that you have your AuthKeys, use the following command to configure the CLI, or paste the appropriate command you copied from the NetQ `Authentication Keys` configuration.

     ```
     netq config add cli server <text-gateway-dest> [access-key <text-access-key> secret-key <text-secret-key> premises <text-premises-name> | cli-keys-file <text-key-file> premises <text-premises-name>] [vrf <text-vrf-name>] [port <text-gateway-port>]